juanfernandes/juanfernandes-uk/src/notes/weeknotes-14.md

 ---
 layout: "post"
 eleventyExcludeFromCollections: true
-title: 'Weeknotes #14'
+title: "Weeknotes #14"
-description: >-
-  Not much happened this week.
+description: "Not much happened this week.
 The handover process is well underway and there if not much left now to handover.
-It was my last full week in Manchester.
+It was my last full week in Manchester."
 keywords:
   - freelance
   - contract